worldviewer/reusable-react-avatar-editor/README.md

 ## Outputs

 Pressing the `Update` button will output the results.
 For creatures, this will be the creature data in object form (which must be rendered using `SvgCreature`).
-For images, this will be the cropped, zoomed, positioned result at the original resolution.
+For images, this will be (1) the cropped, zoomed, positioned result at the original resolution; and (2) the data (cropping, zoom and positioning) which was used to transform the original into the final avatar image.